-The staff of the bird conservation will take care of you during your project and will also help you with anything you need.
-The staff of Green Life Volunteers is located in Puerto Jimenez, and we will help you with anything you need.
-If you have further questions or need help you can contact Green Life

-Volunteers any time.
+The staff of Green Life Volunteers is not far!
+We are just located around 20-30 minutes away by bus or car in Puerto Jimenez, and we will help you with anything you need.
+If you have further questions or need help you can contact Green Life Volunteers any time.